-Continued efforts should be made to increase MPCC employee's awareness on accessibility upon appointment and thereafter, so they are aware of their rights to accommodation.
+Continued efforts should be made to increase MPCC employee's awareness about accessibility upon appointment and thereafter, so they are aware of their rights to accommodation.

-Action Target Status Review and determine general training/information sessions, tools, or communication strategy to increase employees' and managers' awareness and knowledge on accessibility.
-Timeline 2023 The MPCC is currently reviewing its internal Learning Directive to identify appropriate training for employees and managers related to accessibility.
-The goal is to determine which training activities will be mandatory for MPCC employees and managers holding supervisory positions, to support growing employees' awareness about accessibility and accommodations.
-In 2023, our Human Resources (HR) department researched and liaised with other departments to identify best practices in terms of training, in particular about accessibility, equity, diversity and inclusion.
-It also sought feedback from employees to better understand learning needs and understand barriers to learning.
-We anticipate that the review and updates will be complete in 2024 and a new list of mandatory training will be rolled out to employees.
-Additionally, throughout the year, HR used Teams as an accessible tool to share resources with employees periodically about accessibility; mental health; and equity, diversity and inclusion.
-Adopt the GC Workplace Accessibility Passport which is a tool for public service employees and 2023 The MPCC adhered to the GC Workplace Accessibility Passport and participates in the applicants to document and support measures and tools they need to succeed in the workplace. interdepartmental working group that was launched this fall.
-In the next year, the MPCC will hold information sessions for its employees to promote the use of the passport.
+Action Target Timeline Status Review and determine general training/information sessions, tools, or communication strategy to increase employees' and managers' awareness and knowledge on accessibility.
+2023 To revise its Learning Directive, the MPCC undertook a comprehensive review of training practices in collaboration with other departments to identify and implement best practices and increase employees' awareness in the areas of accessibility, equity, diversity and inclusion.
+The organization also sought feedback from employees to better understand their learning needs and identify any obstacles to their learning.
+The analysis of data and update process was finalized in 2024.
+The organization Learning Directive was reviewed and approved by the Executive Committee in July 2024.
+As a result, the Canada School of Public Service course entitled "Addressing Disability Inclusion and Barriers to Accessibility (INC115)" is now mandatory for all employees.
+Employees received the updated list of mandatory training courses as part of the mid- year performance review exercise in September 2024.
+In addition, the Human Resources (HR) department uses Microsoft Teams as a tool to share resources with employees on accessibility; mental health; and equity, diversity and inclusion.
+Adopt the GC Workplace Accessibility Passport which is a tool for public service employees and 2023 The MPCC implemented the GC Workplace Accessibility Passport in 2024.

+applicants to document and support measures and tools they need to succeed in the workplace.
+Employee awareness messages were issued towards the end of 2024 and will continue throughout 2025.
 Review and determine targeted training to employees who are tasked to draft / publish public documents to ensure that these meet the accessibility standards for communication.
 2023-2024 This action item is ongoing.
-HR has researched appropriate training for its employees and continues its effort to find appropriate learning for those who require it.
-This year, HR amended job descriptions to ensure accountability in ensuring that accessibility standards were met.
+The HR department regularly explores and researches relevant training options for employees and seeks out appropriate learning opportunities for those in need of it.
+HR reviews and revises job descriptions systematically to ensure they are inclusive for people with disabilities creating a workplace that is welcoming to all candidates.

-Additional goals:
+Additional goals and targeted actions:

 - While the MPCC currently exceeds the Government of Canada target employment rate for people with disabilities, it strives to support the government-wide initiative to increase representation across the Public Service.
-As such, the MPCC targets and considers hiring people with disabilities when it conducts hiring processes, to advance the overall Government of Canada strategy. - The MPCC continues to offer ergonomic assessments and does not require medical certificates, in order to support employees who require it.
+As such, the MPCC targets and considers hiring people with disabilities when it conducts hiring processes, to advance the overall Government of Canada strategy. - The MPCC continues to offer ergonomic assessments and does not require medical certificates to support employees who require it.